LambdaCraft/carpet-extra/README.md

 * Default value: `false`
 * Required options: `true`, `false`
 * Categories: `EXTRAS`, `SURVIVAL`

-## autoCraftingDropper
-Auto-crafting dropper
-Is a dropper points to the crafting table
-and has a valid recipe in its 3x3 it crafts it.
-Overrides comparators so they indicate number of filled slots instead
-Also makes hoppers, droppers and dispensers input max 1 item per slot
-* Type: `boolean`
-* Default value: `false`
-* Required options: `true`, `false`
-* Categories: `CREATIVE`, `EXTRAS`, `DISPENSER`

 ## blockStateSyncing
 Fixes block states in F3 debug mode not updating for some blocks.
 May cause increased network traffic